Map a Subdomain

 Pointing a subdomain of a domain registered or mapped with WordPress.com to an outside website

-- Go to My Domains in your Dashboard and click the Edit button to the right of your custom domain.
+- Go to Domains area in your Dashboard and click the domain you wish to edit.

-- In the Add New DNS Record section, choose CNAME from the dropdown box.
-Add the desired subdomain in the first box and what is supposed to show up as that subdomain in the second box, then click Add.
+- Click the blue Add New DNS Record button, then choose CNAME from the Type dropdown box.
+Add the desired subdomain in the Host box and what is supposed to show up as that subdomain in the Alias of box, then click the Add New DNS Record button again.You could have a different WordPress.com site show up as blog.yourgroovydomain.com:

-Or have your WordPress.com Business store show up as shop.mygroovydomain.com:
+Or have your WordPress.com Business store show up as shop.yourgroovydomain.com:

 - Click Save Changes.